dmgatti/SingleCellRNAseq/_episodes/03-Overview-scRNA-seq-Data.md

 <img src="../fig/rmd-03-cell_counts-1.png" title="plot of chunk cell_counts" alt="plot of chunk cell_counts" width="612" style="display: block; margin: auto;" />

-The range of counts covers several orders of magnitude, from 500 to 5.5356 &times; 10<sup>4</sup>.
+The range of counts covers several orders of magnitude, from 500 to 2.89876 &times; 10<sup>5</sup>.

 TBD: What do we say here?
 How does scRNAseq handle coverage?

 ### Sample Metadata

 Sample metadata refers to information about your samples that is not the "data", i.e. the gene counts.
 This might include information such as sex, tissue, or treatment.
-In the case of the liver atlas data, the authors provided a metadata file for thier samples.
+In the case of the liver atlas data, the authors provided a metadata file for their samples.

 The sample metadata file is a comma-separated variable (CSV) file, We will read it in using the readr [read_csv](https://readr.tidyverse.org/reference/read_delim.html) function.